Qrim-Offical/Qrim-Wallet/README.md

 ## Updating/Upgrading the QRIM WALLET Chrome Extension

-1. Ensure you have your seed phrase handy.
+1. Ensure you have your private key handy.
 2. Remove (or disable) the previously installed version of the extension.
 3. Download and install latest version following **Installing the QRIM WALLET Chrome Extension** above.